EmilStenstrom/friendlybit/comments/2006-11-21-how-to-structure-large-css-files_comments.md

 - comment_ID: '30408'
   comment_author: lewis litanzios
   comment_author_url: http://www.ldexterldesign.co.uk/
-  comment_content: i've loosely based my latest project on andy budd's (http://tinyurl.com/2oucvd)
+  comment_content: i've loosely based my latest project on andy budd's (<a href="http://tinyurl.com/2oucvd)"
-    approach; splitting  default, basic, links &amp; navigation, layout, typography, colour, forms, and tables up into separate sections. obviously an alternative would be to source independent, dedicated, css files - this approach has never enticed me into using it. it's just too fragmented imo, not to mention load time.\n\none downside to splitting this info up into dedicated sections is you often find your self writing the selectors two or three times in different sections when you could, in theory, just include all properties under one selector in one place.\n\nbreaking things up has far more benefits though. for instance you can sit down and concentrate specifically on the typography for instance (although in my next project i'll be deciding upon my type before i do any layout). it's far to easy to become a whore to type once the layout is all done and dusted.\n\nthink i agree on the full path issue; i'll be implementing that in my next project. look at it this way, if you do use full paths it ties in with the alphabetical approach nicely.\n\nnot sure about the indentation thing, but nevertheless interesting. i'm one of those people that uses 'the least human readable approach', in one liners, for my css presentation. my justification is it's less scrolling down to get to what you want; once there you can obvious format it how you like when/if editing it.\n\ni'm a big fan of CSS Formatter and Optimiser (http://tinyurl.com/2vpxfe) and use it at the end of every project to tidy things up, group selectors, shorten property values (hex colours, shorthand padding/margins etc) and generally get a nudge in the write direction for how i could make things a bit tighter in the next project.\n\nmy 3 cents :)\n\ncheers emil!
+    rel="nofollow">http://tinyurl.com/2oucvd)</a> approach; splitting  default, basic,
+    links &amp; navigation, layout, typography, colour, forms, and tables up into separate sections. obviously an alternative would be to source independent, dedicated, css files - this approach has never enticed me into using it. it's just too fragmented imo, not to mention load time.\n\none downside to splitting this info up into dedicated sections is you often find your self writing the selectors two or three times in different sections when you could, in theory, just include all properties under one selector in one place.\n\nbreaking things up has far more benefits though. for instance you can sit down and concentrate specifically on the typography for instance (although in my next project i'll be deciding upon my type before i do any layout). it's far to easy to become a whore to type once the layout is all done and dusted.\n\nthink i agree on the full path issue; i'll be implementing that in my next project. look at it this way, if you do use full paths it ties in with the alphabetical approach nicely.\n\nnot sure about the indentation thing, but nevertheless interesting. i'm one of those people that uses 'the least human readable approach', in one liners, for my css presentation. my justification is it's less scrolling down to get to what you want; once there you can obvious format it how you like when/if editing it.\n\ni'm a big fan of CSS Formatter and Optimiser (<a href="http://tinyurl.com/2vpxfe)" rel="nofollow">http://tinyurl.com/2vpxfe)</a>
+    and use it at the end of every project to tidy things up, group selectors, shorten property values (hex colours, shorthand padding/margins etc) and generally get a nudge in the write direction for how i could make things a bit tighter in the next project.\n\nmy 3 cents :)\n\ncheers emil!
   comment_date: '2008-03-06 19:16:50'
   comment_post_ID: '106'
   comment_type: null